Vivify-Ideas/laravel-acl/README.md

   'AclManager' => 'VivifyIdeas\Acl\Facades\Manager',
 ```

-That's it!
-You're all set to go.

-## Usage

-Main feature of this ACL component is `PermissionsProvider`.
-Permission provider represent class that handle permissions.
-Currently there is only one permission provider `Eloquent` (you can assume that permissions will be stored in DB that you specified on your project).

-First step after installing this component is to create main structure for keeping ACL.
+Last step is to create main structure for keeping ACL.
 You can easy done this by running `artisan` command:

 ```
 php artisan acl:install